Last Updated on September 25, 2021

 Some countries recommend an even smaller amount.
 In the USA, the American Pregnancy Association quotes 200mg as being the upper limit (source: APA).
 In the UK, the NHS also advises pregnant women to stick to 200mg at the most (source: NHS).

-200mg is about two average cups of coffee or six cups of average strength tea.
+200mg is about two average cups of instant coffee or 2 and a half cups of average strength tea.
 If you’re approaching this daily limit through hot drinks or other sources, then you should check the caffeine levels in your food, too.
+Check out our guide to decaf if you need more options!

 However, unless you’re eating really dark chocolate or cocoa, it’s unlikely that any chocolate will take you over the recommended caffeine limit.
 You’d have to eat an awful lot of Nutella to get a caffeine hit, and eating loads of it isn’t a healthy thing to do when you’re pregnant!